TEN-framework/TEN-Agent/README.md

 ### Customize your own agent

-We might want to add more flavors and customizations to make the agent better suited to our needs.
-To achieve this, we need to change the source code of extensions and build the agent ourselves.
+You might want to add more flavors to make the agent better suited to your needs.
+To achieve this, you need to change the source code of extensions and build the agent yourselves.

-We need to prepare the proper `manifest.json` file first.
+You need to prepare the proper `manifest.json` file first.

 ```shell
 # rename manifest example